emanueldbarrera/java-challenge/readme.md

 - First, I did a manual test of the api, using the Swagger tool
 - Fixed some bugs I found during manual testing
 - Added unit tests with junit5, so that I could code using TDD

+- Added DTO objects for request and responses
+- Added parameters validations
 - Added custom exceptions

 - Included sonarqube for code analysis
 - Included a code coverage plugin for reports (jacoco)
 - Used a logging library (log4j2)

 #### What I would like to improve

-- Add DTO objects for request and responses
 - Add Spring Security
 - Improve javadoc and comments
 - Add integration tests